As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 What’s the life expectancy of a dog with mammary tumors?

-• Dogs with malignant tumors may live as little as one month or as long as one year or more without treatment
+- Dogs with malignant tumors may live as little as one month or as long as one year or more without treatment.
+About half of all dog mammary tumors are malignant.

-Learn more with our veterinarian article about Life Expectancy & Survival Rate for Dogs with Mammary Tumors or keep scrolling to read our section about treatment and recovery later in this article.
+Learn more about Life Expectancy & Survival Rate for Dogs with Mammary Tumors.

-Mammary tumors require veterinary treatment, but that doesn’t mean you can’t make them more comfortable at home.
+Mammary tumors require veterinary treatment, but that doesn’t mean you can’t make your dog more comfortable at home.

 Step 1: Monitor